 Hospice is Not Just for the Last Days of Life

 Nor is hospice reserved for only the last few days of life.
 In fact, the earlier people enter hospice, the longer they can take advantage of the support system that hospice offers.
 They and their families receive the best possible care and the patient may even live longer than if they had waited until the final few days before death.

 In recent years, Gilchrist has extended its services to help more people with serious illness even before they need hospice.
 A year ago, we rebranded our organization, in part, to better communicate that through palliative, elder medical care and hospice, we can start sooner to help people live a fuller life.

 Living Life with Intention

-Gilchrist is committed to helping people make informed choices for better care and to live their lives with intention.
+Gilchrist is committed to ensure that our patients have the best possible quality of life and the opportunity to live every moment to its fullest.
 Conversations about end of life should happen as early as possible.
 Most of us live our lives with intention right up until the moment we become ill.
 Then the conversation shifts to how to treat and cure a disease, without a discussion about care preferences.